dslisleedh/DualPatchNorm-tensorflow2/README.md

     conda activate dpn
     train.py

-Default config is set run hpo that takes lots of time.
+Default config is set run HPO that takes lots of time.
 Disable HPO if you just want to run code for once.

     train.py hpo=False hparams.$ANY_HPARAMS_IN_CONFIG=...